systemd services | shira.at

 ProtectSystem=full

-# Prevents hostname/domainname changes
+# Prevents hostname and clock changes

 ProtectHostname=true